farkon00/binarian/std_docs.md

   * num2 : int

 # Input/Output
+  ## output
+  Return type : int

+  Writes str to stdout.
+Returns how many characters was written.

+  Arguments :
+  * text : str

   ## print
-  Return type : int(always 0)
+  Return type : int

   Writes object, converted to str, to stdout and puts \n at the end.
+Returns how many characters was printed.

   Arguments :
   * value : obejct